rogerscuall/multi-vendor-network-workshop/README.md

 In the pop-up window, choose the `/home/student/network-demos-repo` folder, and select `OK`.

 ## Step 5: Controller as Code
-1. If not already there, ensure there is a terminal window open to the `network-demos-repo/0-controller_as_code` directory
+1. If not already there, ensure there is a terminal window open to the `network-demos-repo` directory

 1. Open a new CLI terminal